YAML Configuration Sub-Keys#

 bool

-Whether to keep running on new data as it comes in. default==True
+Whether to keep running on new data as it comes in.
+Defaults to true.

 smog2_state*